vannguyengd/gooddata-ui/docs/50_custom__component.md

 ## Complex use case example

-The following example shows how to handle `onLoadingChanged` and `onError` callbacks within a custom component.
+The following example shows how to handle the `onLoadingChanged` and `onError` callbacks within a custom component.
 The React `key` prop is used to force remounting of the Execute component on retry.
 The example fails randomly 50% of the time to showcase handling of error states.

 ```javascript
 import React, { Component } from 'react';